Korean Banchan With the Assorted Sashimi Course, What Comes With Modeum-hoe

 - Dried fish

-Final Word — Half the Meal Is Already on the Table
+Final Word, Half the Course Is Already on the Table

 Banchan is not a bonus.
-It is half the meal.
-Those five to eight small plates that appear at your table are free, they are refillable, and they were chosen that morning based on what looked best at the market.
-At a seafood restaurant, the banchan is calibrated to complement fish — lighter, brighter, and more focused on palate-cleansing than at a barbecue joint.
-Learn the pairings, use the wrapping greens, and do not be shy about asking for seconds.
-The meal is designed to work as a system: main dish, banchan, rice, stew.
+It is half the sashimi course.
+Those five to eight small plates that arrive with an assorted sashimi order were chosen that morning based on what looked best at the market, and they are calibrated to complement fish: lighter, brighter, and more focused on palate-cleansing than what a barbecue joint would serve.
+Learn the pairings, use the wrapping greens, and eat the spread alongside the fish rather than before it.
+The course is designed to work as a system: sashimi, banchan, wraps, and a bone stew finish.
 Remove any element and something feels incomplete.

-Every morning on Jagalchi Coastal Road, a Jagalchi ajumae with over a decade of experienceprepares a fresh banchan spread alongside the day's catch
+Every morning on Jagalchi Coastal Road, a Jagalchi ajumae with over a decade of experienceprepares the day's accompaniments alongside the day's catch

-Live-tank sashimi · Daily banchan rotation · Grilled fish set · Handmade soy crab · Mulhoe
+Live-tank sashimi · Assorted sashimi course · Grilled fish set · Handmade soy crab · Mulhoe

 Discover the Full Menu